Allá, Haya, Halla or Aya? The Difference Between These Four Spanish Words

 El pirata halla un tesoro.
 (The pirate finds/discovers a treasure.)

 It’s also the second person singular of the imperative.
 The imperative is used for commands, so it’s very common to see this word in math problems.

 Halla la hipotenusa del triángulo.
 (Find the hypotenuse of the triangle.)

 Halla la velocidad del coche.
 (Calculate the speed of the car.)

-This word is easier to learn than halla and haya because it only has one meaning.
-However, you should bear in mind it behaves just like el haya, i.e., it is a feminine noun starting with an /a/ sound that carries the voice stress of the word.
+This word only has one meaning: governess.
+However, you should bear in mind it behaves just like el haya, i.e., it’s a feminine noun starting with an /a/ sound that carries the voice stress of the word.

 El aya le dijo que guardara silencio.
 (The governess told her to remain silent.)

 La vieja aya es muy severa.
 (The old governess is very strict.)

 Esta es mi aya favorita.
 (This is my favorite governess.)